-On March 15th (17pm) Orbits, along with works by Lockwood and Capuzano, is getting a performance at Mexico by Carmen Fergoso at the Auditorio Multiaulas EMA1 Facultad de Artes BUAP.
-The piece was composed back in 2014 and was premiered at Latvia.
-A new work based on similar sonic concept is coming soon!
+On March 15th 2020 (17 pm) Orbits for piano and tape, is getting another performance at Mexico by Carmen Fergoso at the Auditorio Multiaulas EMA1 Facultad de Artes BUAP along with works by Lockwood and Capuzano.
+The piece was composed back in 2014 and was premiered in Latvia.
+A new work based on similar sonic concepts is coming very soon!

 Transient Beauty for tape and Orbits for piano and tape are going to be performed at New York on